shravanap000/Delta_robot/README.md

 ## Mathematical Basis

-The kinematics are derived from the Mathematica code:
+The kinematics are derived from the Mathematica code, with detailed equations provided in `mathematica_delta.pdf`, which also includes workspace plotting for the delta robot.

 ### Forward Kinematics
 - Define geometric constraints using `eq1`, `eq2`, `eq3` (In[72]–In[74]).